BigelowLab/wdspaelo/README.md

     ## 10  1693       NA      NA              NA            NA       NA      NA
     ## # ℹ 320 more rows

+### The contents of any given data source vary… so you’ll have to explore.

 ``` r
 ggplot(data = X$data, aes(x = year, y = d18O_avg)) +
   geom_point() +